MONDAY, AUGUST 12 | 8:30 – 11:00 am

 Matthew Brown, PhD, Applications Manager, Bioscience, Malvern PANalytical

-in-depth course reviews the origins and consequences of aggregation in biotherapeutics, and then examines strategies for predicting and quantifying aggregation in biopharmaceuticals.
-It benefits scientists engaged in the development, production, analytical
+This in-depth course reviews the origins and consequences of aggregation in biotherapeutics, and then examines strategies for predicting and quantifying aggregation in biopharmaceuticals.
+It benefits scientists engaged in the development,

 SC8: Model-Based Solutions for Digitalization and Automation in Bioprocessing - What Data, Expertise and Software Do I Need? - Detailed Agenda

-software solutions as well as central expertise and domain knowledge to be included into the assessment of process data.
+and software solutions as well as central expertise and domain knowledge to be included into the assessment of process data.
 The course will combine an introduction into central concepts and their application to cases studies from industry.
-The goal is

 SC9: Impact of Impurities on Stability of Biologics - Detailed Agenda